Joshua Della Vedova

 From Paper 4 (in progress): non-bot Prelec alpha averaged roughly 0.65 across 150 weeks, matching the canonical experimental estimate.

-Joshua Della Vedova, Assistant Professor of Finance, University of San Diego.
+Joshua Della Vedova, Associate Professor of Finance, University of San Diego.
 Source: Della Vedova and Grant (2026, in progress), 'Probability Weighting from Prediction Markets.'

 Welfare and retail losses